-This course deals with planned organizational change, defined as a set of activities and processes designed to change individuals, groups, and organizational processes, systems and structures.
-The focus of the course is on HOW to change (not WHAT to change).
-Managers are in ideal positions to anticipate, influence, and generate change.
+This course will focus on planned organizational change, defined as a set of activities and processes designed to change individuals, groups, and organizational processes, systems, and structures.
+The focus of the course is on "how" to change (not "what" to change), and how managers are in ideal positions to anticipate, influence, and generate said change.
+(3 credits)

 - MGT 101: Principles of Management

 - ENG 101: English Composition 1

 Upon completion of this course, the student will be able to: